-C. Approximation of the interest point distribution
+8.4 Approximation of the interest point distribution

 So far we used quantiles as the percentiles for approximating the interest point distributions.
-Figure 9 compares the MSE of the quantile based approximation to an approximation that chooses the percentiles so as to minimize the square error of the approximation.
-The predictor used is the last value predictor.
+Figure 11 compares the normalized MSE of the completion time for the quantile based approximation to an approximation that chooses the percentiles so as to minimize the square error of the approximation.
+The predictor used is the Last value predictor, and the results are normalized by the completion time MSE of the Fixed scheme.
 The figure shows that optimizing the percentiles improves the prediction performance significantly and reduces the number of percentiles needed for the same performance, especially when the number of processing nodes is high (N = 6).
 However, achieving this performance improvement comes at the price of optimizing the percentile locations, which is again computationally intensive.

-In Figure 10 we show the MSE (left axis) of the last value predictor as a function of the number of nodes N for Q = 10 percentiles.
-We see that the relative gain of performing the percentile optimization increases as N increases.
-On the right axis we show the mean completion times achieved using the two approximations.
-It is worth noting that the difference in terms of mean completion time is rather small, which indicates that the large difference in terms of MSE is due to occasional large errors caused by the quadratic error function.
-Consequently, if large completion times can be tolerated occasionally then the quantile based approximation with the last value predictor constitute a computationally simple algorithm with good performance.
+In Figure 12 we show the MSE (left axis) of the Last value predictor as a function of the number of nodes Nfor Q = 10 percentiles and normalized by the completion time MSE of the Fixed scheme.
+We see that as N increases so does the difference in completion time MSE.
+On the right axis we show the speed-up of the mean completion times achieved using the two approximations relative to the completion time when using a single processing node.
+The speed-up is close to linear for both percentile fitting methods, but using optimized percentiles provides consistently higher speedup.
+It is worth noting that the difference in terms of speedup (and hence completion time) between the two percentile fitting methods is rather small, which indicates that the large difference in terms of completion time MSE is due to occasional large errors caused by the quantile-based approximation, which are penalized by the quadratic error function.

+Consequently, if large completion times can be tolerated occasionally then the quantile based approximation with the Last value predictor constitute a computationally simple algorithm with good performance.